webix-hub/docs/data/api/refs/ui.datepicker.md

 {{memo A control that allows the user to select a date. }}

  The control combines an editable text field with a drop-down calendar.
 Supports all date and time formats.
-Besides the days of the month, it can display hour and minite selectors.
+Besides the days of the month, it can display hour and minute selectors.
 Check [datepicker](desktop/datepicker.md) documentation for more detailed description.

 ### Constructor